-A commercial competitive ELISA from ID.vet (ID Screen® Influenza A Antibody Competition multi-species) were used to screen serum samples from swine for antibodies against influenza A virus.
-In cases of positive or inconclusive results, the serum samples were retested using the haemagglutination inhibition test (HI), for the detection of antibodies against the H1N1pdm09 and European H1N1, H1N2 and H3N2 subtypes according to the method described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals.
+A commercial competitive ELISA from IDvet (ID Screen® Influenza A Antibody Competition, Multi-species) was used to screen serum samples from swine for antibodies against influenza A virus.
+In cases of positive or inconclusive results, the serum samples were retested using the haemagglutination inhibition (HI) test, for the detection of antibodies against the A/Swine/California/07/09 (A/H1N1/pdm09), A/Swine/Belgium/1/98 (H1N1), A/Swine/Gent/7623/99 (H1N2) and A/Swine/Flanders/1/98 (H3N2) subtypes as described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals.
 The antigens for the tests were produced at the Norwegian Veterinary Institute.

-Porcine epidemic diarrhoea (PED)
+Porcine epidemic diarrhoea virus (PEDV)

-All serum samples were tested for antibodies against PEDV using a commercial indirect ELISA from Biovet (Swinecheck® PED indirect).
-From March 2016, a commercial indirect ELISA from IDvet was used (ID Screen® PEDV Indirect).
-In cases of positive or inconclusive results, the samples were sent to the National Veterinary Institute DTU in Denmark for confirmatory testing using an in-house ELISA.
+All serum samples were tested for antibodies against PEDV using a commercial indirect ELISA from IDvet (ID Screen® PEDV Indirect).
+In cases of positive or inconclusive results, the samples were sent to the National Veterinary Institute (DTU-Vet) in Denmark for confirmatory testing using an in-house ELISA.